Leg Pain (cont.)

 IN THIS ARTICLE

 People often decide to seek care after an injury based upon their ability to stand, bear weight, and walk.
 This is often reasonable; however, if there is concern that a bone is broken or there is significant swelling to a joint, medical care should be sought in an urgent manner.
+A swollen joint is never normal.
 One important reminder: Just because the leg can move does not mean that it is not injured.

 In most other situations, leg pain has a gradual onset and patients seek medical attention when the pain begins to interfere with their daily lives.
 Often, leg pain is a part of a larger collection of symptoms and is not evaluated independently.